the old fortress in Baiona provides stellar views of the Vigo Estuary

 The park that sits in front of Castelo de Monterreal is Parque da Palma.
 This green space has a playground and a few interesting sculptures.
 It’s also a great place to catch a glimpse of the historic horreo of Monte Boi.

-This is also where to find the helpful Baiona Tourist Information Center which sits above the car park of La Palma.
+This is also where to find the helpful Baiona Tourist Information Center, which sits above the car park of La Palma.

 Virgen de la Roca (Virxe da Rocha)

 To the west of Monte Boi is the Virgen de la Roca statue.
 This towering limestone and granite statue of the Virgin Mary is nearly 50 feet tall (15 m) and doubles as an observation deck.
 Climb the internal spiral staircase to stand on the boat that the Virgin Mary has in her hand.
-Be mindful that to access the observation deck you must pay €2.

 The views from Virxe da Rocha provide incredible vistas of Monte Boi and the fortress.
 On a clear day, appreciate the beautiful views of the estuary and islands.